When Eagles Strike: Production and release

 The film was shot in the Philippines (including Manila and Subic Bay) early in 2003, with shoots starting on February 4.
 American as well as Filipino actors were cast in the film, with ex-bodybuilder Christian Boeving taking the lead.
 Boeving makes his own stunts during the filming, and he stated in the interview for AHF Magazine: "I get my ass severely kicked in the movie, which is something I'm sure a lot of people would like to do to me."

 Oscar-winner Jack Palance was supposed to appear in the movie but is not seen in its final version.

-When Eagles Strike was released on June 11, 2003 in the Philippines.
-Then the project was released directly-to-DVD in such countries as Russia (under the title Когда орел атакует), Brasil (as O Ataque dos Águias; the film was tagged as based on a true story), and Japan (as Codename Eagle).
+When Eagles Strike was released on June 11, 2003, in the Philippines.
+Then the project was released directly-to-DVD in such countries as Russia (under the title Когда орел атакует), Brazil (as O Ataque dos Águias; the film was tagged as based on a true story), and Japan (as Codename Eagle).
+In Turkey, it was distributed under the title Kartal Darbesi.
 In April 2004 the film was released on DVD in the United States.
 The movie was released as Black Hawk Down sequel in Taiwan.